 Vacating the conviction on a ground of legal invalidity will eliminate all immigration effects that flow from the conviction itself.
 See, e.g., Nath v Gonzales (9th Cir 2006) 467 F3d 1185; Wiedersperg v INS (9th Cir 1990) 896 F2d 1179 (postconviction writ vacating criminal conviction entitled alien to reopen deportation proceeding even after he had been deported).
 Direct appeal, habeas corpus, coram nobis, and motions to withdraw the plea or vacate the conviction will have this effect.
 Matter of Kaneda (BIA 1979) 16 I&N Dec 677; Matter of Sirhan (BIA 1970) 13 I&N Dec 592.
-See also People v Vasilyan (2009) 174 CA4th 443, 94 CR3d 260 (motion to vacate filed in 2007 for 1994 convictions that resulted in deportation in 2004).
+See also People v Vasilyan (2009) 174 CA4th 443 (motion to vacate filed in 2007 for 1994 convictions that resulted in deportation in 2004).

 Vacating the judgment will also eliminate the effect of any sentence or imprisonment resulting from the conviction.
 Matter of Cota-Vargas (BIA 2005) 23 I&N Dec 849.
 Moreover, a petition for extraordinary writ may be brought simply for purposes of vacating the original sentencing and obtaining a fresh sentencing hearing.
-See People v Barocio (1989) 216 CA3d 99, 264 CR 573.
+See People v Barocio (1989) 216 CA3d 99.

 A new sentence imposed by the judge will be the one considered by the immigration authorities, even if the defendant has already completed serving the original sentence.
 Matter of Cota-Vargas, supra; Matter of Martin (BIA 1982) 18 I&N Dec 226 (correction of illegal sentence); Matter of H. (BIA 1961) 9 I&N Dec 380 (new trial and sentence); Matter of J. (BIA 1956) 6 I&N Dec 562 (commutation).
 A court order imposing a state prison sentence, after which execution of sentence has been suspended, may be vacated when the defendant received a probationary sentence, is still on probation, and the prosecution consents to the modification or revocation of the suspended state prison sentence.
-Pen C §1203.3(a) ("court shall have authority . . . to revoke, modify, or change its order of suspension of imposition or execution of sentence").
+A court also has the authority during the term of mandatory supervision (see Pen C \$1170(h)(5)(B)) to revoke, modify, or change the conditions of the court's order suspending the execution of the concluding portion of the supervised person's term.
+Pen C \$1203.3(a).